gruntjs/grunt-docs/Configuring-tasks.md

 ```

 ### Options
-In a multi task, a task-level `options` property may be specified.
+Inside a multi task configuration object, a task-level `options` property may be specified.
 Task-level options will override built-in task defaults.
 In addition, each target may have an `options` property that is specific to that target.
 Target-level options will override task-level options.

 The `options` object is optional and may be omitted if not needed.